 The most difficult record to deal with is the PTR record because you need permission from the owner of the IP address to set it up.
 If you cannot setup a PTR record because you don't own the IP address you're running with, and your ISP won't help you, you should first look for other options because some mail servers reject email from other mail servers that are missing a valid PTR record.
 However, if you haven't got any other options, which many home based legit mail server owners don't, you can still run your mail server, but you must make sure you get the SPF, DKIM, and DMARC records set.
-People do succesfully run mail servers without valid PTR records without any problems, however the common denominator is the SPF, DKIM, and DMARC records.
+People do successfully run mail servers without valid PTR records without any problems (I myself have never had any problems), but the common denominator is the SPF, DKIM, and DMARC records.

 The PTR record should match the SMTP response on port 25 when the receiving server sends back a verification check, which is the FQDM of the mail server.
 The PTR record shouldn't match the MX record as some believe, because the MX record may hold another server IP address altogether.
 The verification response that happens, which is called "sender verify" by most email servers, is when there is a match between the PTR record and the SMTP FQDM.

 You can see a server's SMTP response by issuing the following command to an SMTP server using the IP address or the FQDM:

 $ telnet 184.108.40.206 25 220 mail.example.com ESMTP OpenSMTPD

 Where 220.127.116.11 is the IP address for the server in question.
 Basically, you will get a response that tells the server hostname, which is what the PTR record should match, in this case

 Some administrators setup their mail server PTR record with a FQDM that points to a CNAME record.
 So if